builder, civic activist

 Prior to his arrest, Ruslan represented himself as a human rights defender.
 He believes he was targeted because of defending the rights of the fellow residents of his district.

-On September 7, 2016, a military court in the Russian city of Rostov-on-Don sentenced Ruslan Zeytullaev to 7 years in penal colony.
+On September 7, 2016, a military court in the Russian city of Rostov-on-Don sentenced Ruslan Zeytullaev to 7 years in a penal colony.
 In July 2017, after the retrial, the Russian Supreme Court found him “guilty” of “organizing a terrorist community” and increased the prison term to 15 years.

 The criminal case of Ruslan Zeytullaev and Ferat Sayfullaev (another Crimean Muslim from Sevastopol) was based on the reports of a former Ukrainian security officer Kozhemyaka who betrayed his oath and is now in Russian service.
 He started submitting them right after the Russian annexation of Crimea.